fliegerkappe/cst/readme.md

    (The .csv file is viewable in Excel)
    (The xccdf file can be imported into a STIGViewer Checklist)
 9. Offload the reports to an approved share or media.
 10. It's not a good idea to leave vulnerability reports on the host you scan.
-To leave no trace of this tool or the reports it generates, delete the directory you created in step 2     along with all of the contents within.
+If you put the CST files on the target host, delete the directory you created in step 2 along with all of the contents within.

 Running only select scripts